thegreenhouseio/docker-ssr/README.md

 $ docker run -p 3001:3001 -i -t ssr
 ```

-Or SSH into it to explore around after you've started it.
+You can also initiate a bash session to explore around after you've started it.
 All files mounted are relative to `/`.
 ```shell
 $ docker exec -it <ssr-app> bash
 ```